AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/10/page02.md

 <validation step="d80779f4-17bd-44fe-a5b0-1ac36411b920" />

-### Task 2: Add a dataset to your Azure ML pipeline in the Designer:
+### Task 2: Add a dataset to your Azure ML pipeline in the Designer

+In this task you will upload the SC Basketball Enhanced data to your Azure ML workspace.
+You will create a tabular dataset from a local CSV file, configure the data source, and add it to your pipeline canvas for further processing.

 1. On the **left panel**, under the **Data (1)** tab, click the **➕ (plus icon) (2)** to upload a dataset.